Danny Livingstone

-Daintes Abbia "Danny" Livingstone (21 September 1933 — 8 September 1988) was an Antiguan cricketer who played first-class cricket for Hampshire as a left-handed middle order batsman in nearly 300 first-class matches from 1959 to 1972.
+Daintes Abbia "Danny" Livingstone (21 September 1933 – 8 September 1988) was an Antiguan cricketer who played first-class cricket for Hampshire as a left-handed middle order batsman in nearly 300 first-class matches from 1959 to 1972.
 The first black West Indian to play for Hampshire, he was a member of their 1961 County Championship winning team and played in their first ever one-day match in 1963.
 In first-class cricket for Hampshire, he scored over 12,500 runs.
-He later managed the Combined Islands cricket team in the West Indies, and worked for the Government of Antigua and Barbuda as their Director of Sports.
+He later managed the Combined Islands cricket team in the West Indies, and worked for the Government of Antigua and Barbuda as its Director of Sports.

 Early life

 Livingstone was born at St. John's on the island of Antigua in September 1933.
 He was educated there at the Antigua Grammar School, before continuing his education in Canada at the Collegiate School, Toronto.
 In 1953, he moved to London to undertake his two years of National Service with the Royal Air Force (RAF).
 While serving with the RAF, he played minor matches for the Royal Air Force cricket team.
 Having come to the attention of Warwickshire during his National Service, Livingstone played a full season for their second eleven in the 1957 Minor Counties Championship.
 However, he was not engaged by Warwickshire at the end of the season, with the county feeling they had too many batsmen in their squad, coupled with concerns over Livingstone's stroke play.